The UK IBMT Newsletter July 2021

 - develop an ability to hold space, establish containment and ground experience.

-If you are interested in joining this module please get in touch to ensure your place – we are now accepting applications.
-Details of the module can be seen here.
+If you are interested in joining this module please get in touch soon to ensure your place.

 Earth As Witness – Linda Hartley writes on Solo Authentic Movement Practice

 After a long winter lockdown, and a flurry of re-adjustments as we began to tentatively emerge from our hibernation into a cold and wet spring, finally summer has arrived with some beautiful days and, I hope for each of you, some renewed energy to find ways back towards the fullness of life again.

 I have finally returned to the studio with a few small groups of movers to resume our Authentic Movement practice, offering re-scheduled retreats for my current students after last year’s cancellations.

 Once there seems to be more certainty that we won’t have further lockdowns I hope to be able to invite new students into my teaching practice.
 If you might be interested in joining a small group retreat or weekend workshop sometime over the next year, please send me an introductory letter with some information about yourself, including any previous experience of Authentic Movement (though this is not essential), your location, and anything else you would like me to know.